kjgaulton/BIOM200/README.md

 The goal of this exercise is to identify potential pathogenic variants from human exome sequencing.

-The Exome data you will annotate is here: **Exome VCF**: ~/BIOM200/data/hu82436A.vcf.gz
+The Exome data you will annotate is in the repository you cloned here: **Exome VCF**: ~/BIOM200/data/hu82436A.vcf.gz

 And you will annotate this exome using data on pathogenic variants from ClinVar:  **ClinVar VCF**: ~/BIOM200/data/clinvar_20190909.vcf.gz